 And then, for example, smashed the item to the ground and laughed.

-It was very dark when the group continued walking through the forest after their push-back, and as a result they fell down into something like a like by accident and all their clothes got wet.
+It was very dark when the group continued walking through the forest after their push-back, and as a result they repeatedly kept tumbling to the ground, getting all their clothes wet.
 That’s why the group was feeling extremely cold and tired when they reached Velika Kladusa again after five hours of walking after the push back.